How to Play the Salad Bowl Game (Easy to Play & Super Fun for All Ages!)

 Who knew such a simple and FREE game could be so much fun?! 🙌 If you need a game for your next party, this is one to try!

-“This game is so fun for a really large groups of people, which is awesome as lots of board games are usually up to 6 or 8 players.
+“This game is so fun for a really large group of people, which is awesome, as lots of board games are usually up to 6 or 8 players.
 With this game, if you have a very large group for a Christmas gathering or New Year’s, you can play with everyone!
 I think what makes it so much fun is that it really works for all ages.
-The little kids can still understand and get laughs out of it as well as the teens and adults.
+The little kids can still understand and get laughs out of it, as well as the teens and adults.
 It’s a really, really entertaining game that my entire family enjoyed – and that’s coming from teenagers who are usually hard to please!” – Collin, Hip2Save

 Hosting a holiday party?
 Check out our list of fun and easy holiday games!